Jordan-Prescott/odins_spear/docs/docs/methods/hunt-groups/delete-group-hunt-group.md

 ---
-description: my_api.post.group_hunt_groups_remove_user()
+description: my_api.delete.group_hunt_group()
 ---

-#  👋 POST - Group Hunt Groups Remove User
+#  💔 DELETE - Group Hunt Group

-Removes the specified user from all hunt groups in which it currently exists.
+Deletes the specified hunt group.

 ### Parameters&#x20;

-* service_provider_id (str): The service provider ID in which the target user exists.
-* group_id (str): The group ID where the user exists.
-* user_id (str): The User ID of the user that is to be removed from the hunt group(s).
+* service_user_id (str): The service user ID of the hunt group to be deleted.

 ### Returns

-* List: Service user ID's (str) of the hunt groups from which the specified user has been removed.
+* Dict: Profile of the deleted hunt group.

 ### How To Use: